code4moldova/voluntar-telegram-client/README.md

         "time": "20:45"
     }

+Payload sample `cancel_help_request`, this is sent when a fixer notifies a volunteer that the request to assist has been cancelled.

+    {
+          "request_id": "fe91e4b6-e902-4d03-8500-d058673cb9bd",
+          "volunteer": chat_id
+    }

 ## Bot's state
 Some information is stored in a persistent context that survives bot restarts.
 This information is needed to keep track